 Oracle Temporary Tablespace

-Summary: in this tutorial, you will learn about the Oracle temporary tablespaces and how to manipulate the temporary tablespaces effectively.
+Summary: In this tutorial, you will learn about the Oracle temporary tablespaces and how to manipulate them effectively.

 A temporary tablespace, as its name implies, stores the temporary data that only exists during the database session.

-Oracle uses temporary tablespaces to improve the concurrency of multiple sort operations that do not fit in memory.
-On top of this, Oracle stores temporary tables, temporary indexes, temporary B-trees, and temporary LOBs in temporary tablespaces.
+Oracle utilizes temporary tablespaces to enhance the concurrency of multiple sort operations that exceed memory capacity.
+Additionally, Oracle stores temporary tables, indexes, B-trees, and LOBs in temporary tablespaces.

 By default, Oracle creates a single temporary tablespace named TEMP for each new Oracle Database installation.
-This TEMP tablespace can be shared by multiple users.
+Multiple users can share this ` tablespace.

 Besides the TEMP default temporary tablespace, you can create additional temporary tablespaces and assign them to a user using the CREATE USER or ALTER USER statement.